 Well, will it?
 Let’s see what science has to say about it.

 When you cough after inhaling cannabis smoke, it all starts with a sharp but deep breath.
-The breath is followed by a rapid compression of your lungs and results in a sudden burst of air within a second.
+The breath is followed by rapid compression of your lungs and results in a sudden burst of air within a second.

-Coughing, then, is basically a natural reaction to defend your lungs by blasting irritating and toxic particles out of your system.
-It doesn’t make you any higher, but that short deep breath you take - it does.
+Coughing is basically a natural reaction to defend your lungs by blasting irritating and toxic particles out of your system.
+It doesn’t make you any higher, but that short deep breath you take – it does.
 Simply put, the breath creates more surface in your lungs for THC.

-So, technically speaking, coughing does make you higher but not for the reasons this myth has been spread.
+So, technically speaking, coughing does make you higher, but not for the reasons this myth has been spread.
 As a matter of fact, continuous coughing after hitting a bowl deprives your brain of oxygen, which is why you may feel like the herb kicked you harder.
-The truth is that temporary lack of oxygen makes you experience dizziness that is confusingly similar to the feeling of THC kicking in with increased power.
+The truth is that a temporary lack of oxygen makes you experience dizziness that is confusingly similar to the feeling of THC kicking in with increased power.